Amoeba: Runtime Tensor Parallel Transformation for LLM Inference Services: Design

-\parabf{Optimized solution: in-place migration with header-centric KV cache layout.} The ideal scheme would allow for direct reuse of freed memory space without additional trimming.
-We identify that the current generation of non-contiguous memory spaces arises from the token-first KV cache layout (\ie token-level contiguous storage of different K/V pairs).
-Since increasing TP configuration partitions attention heads across workers (\eg 8 heads evenly distributed across 4 workers in $TP4$), we propose a {\it header-centric layout} that organizes K/V storage in the order of [Block, Header, K/V, Token].
-As illustrated in Figure~\ref{fig:KV_cache_3}, this reorganization allows each block to generate compact memory segments during migration (Figure~\ref{fig:KV_cache_4}), allowing unused portions to be directly repurposed through block reshaping.
+\parabf{Improvement~1: In-place migration with header-centric KV Cache layout.} Since the KV Cache for \textit{local requests} (\eg $Req2$ in Figure~\ref{fig:KV_cache_2}) is full of bubbles, we need to de-fragment the KV Cache to utilize the memory.
+This de-fragmentation operation requires extensive copying, which significantly affects performance.
+Our evaluations show that this leads to 12$\times$ memory usage and 2.6$\times$ processing time.
+To avoid the KV Cache de-fragmentation, we find that non-contiguous memory spaces are caused by the token-first KV Cache layout (\ie token-level contiguous storage of different K/V pairs).
+Since increasing TP configuration splits attention heads across workers (\eg 8 heads evenly distributed across 4 workers in $TP4$), we propose a {\it header-centric layout} that organizes K/V storage in the order of [Block, Header, K/V, Token].
+As illustrated in Figure~\ref{fig:KV_cache_3}, this reorganization allows each block to generate compact memory segments during migration (Figure~\ref{fig:KV_cache_4}), allowing memory bubbles to be directly reused through block reshaping.

-While trimming eventually reduces the size of the local KV cache, peak memory usage before trimming remains significant (Figure~\ref{fig:KV_cache_2}).
-So, can we prioritize the GPU memory regions released by local requests to store remote KV cache from other workers?
-With the header-centric KV cache layout, the freed memory space from the local KV cache can be directly reused.
-To leverage this characteristic, we introduce {\it phased KV cache migration}.